rmarkello/abagen/README.md

 >>> files = abagen.fetch_microarray(donors='all')
 ```

-If you do not specify `donors='all'` microarray expression data from only one donor will be downloaded.
+If you do not specify `donors='all'`, microarray expression data from only one donor will be downloaded.
 If you have already downloaded the microarray expression from the Allen Brain Institute website, you can set the `data_dir` argument to use those files:

 ```python